RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 If you are interested in learning Landslide, check out the tabs here.

 Next on the list is another from the 1970s, this time by folk and pop rock musician and philanthropist Harry Chapin.
 Chapin, like far too many other musicians, passed away at a young age in an automobile accident, cutting short an exceptional music career.

 Cats in the cradle is the first song from the 1974 album, Verities & Balderdash and is his only number-one hit song.
-The lyrics, inspired by his wife’s poem, chronicle a relationship between father and son.
+Tina Benitez-Eves at American Songwriter states that the lyrics, inspired by his wife’s poem, chronicle a relationship between father and son.